 - Walls & Ceilings >

-Cleaning your painted walls may seem like a daunting task, but it’s actually quite simple (though somewhat time-consuming).
-Whether you’re doing regular yearly cleaning or hoping to say goodbye to a stain, the first step in cleaning your walls is to assess what type of paint you have.
-Semi-gloss and glossy enamel paints tend to stand up best to washing.
-Flat, satin, and eggshell latex paints, on the other hand, may fade or rub off with overly abrasive cleaning.
+Cleaning your painted walls may seem like a daunting task, but it’s actually quite simple (if somewhat time-consuming).
+Whether you’re doing yearly cleaning or hoping to say goodbye to a stain, how to clean walls will depend on what type of paint you’ve used to coat them.
+Semi-gloss and glossy enamel paints tend to stand up best to washing; flat, satin, and eggshell latex paints, on the other hand, may fade or rub off with overly abrasive cleaning.

 Regardless of paint type, regular dusting is in order.
 Before you do any washing, run the dust brush attachment of your vacuum over ceilings and walls.
 Often, this is enough wall-cleaning for the year.